aniket-bhadra/django-backend-systems/notes.md

 5. Add data to DB
 6. Now to extract the data from the DB, we get queryset or model instance format (these are complex Python objects), so we need serialization so that we can convert these complex Python objects to simple Python datatypes (like strings, integers, lists, dictionaries), then that can easily be converted to JSON or XML automatically by Django REST Framework.

-Complex Python Object → Serializer → Simple Python Data Types → Django REST Framework → JSON
+DB → Complex Python Object → Serializer → Simple Python Data Types → Django REST Framework → JSON

 Serializers DON'T directly convert to JSON.
 They convert complex Python objects to simple Python data types, then Django REST Framework handles the JSON conversion automatically.

+ why in ssr we dont need serializer?
 The final output HTML is rendered inside the server and a complete HTML page is generated then that is sent to browsers.
 So since that HTML is rendered inside the server before going to the browser, Django's template engine knows how to deal with that complex data and convert it to displayable HTML format.
 But in case of APIs we have to send the raw data directly to the client, Django template engine doesn't get a chance to come in between like SSR and handle the data conversion, that is why here we have to do it ourselves manually - first serialization then REST Framework converts that to JSON format.

 - We need to send data over HTTP as JSON/XML (not server rendered HTML)